Filing Workers’ Comp for COPD? Let a Professional Attorney Handle the Key Factors to Understanding Your Occupational Injury Claim

 If you or a family member is struggling with COPD, has a history of occupational asbestos exposure, or have developed lung problems over time as a result of poor workplace safety practices, talk to an experienced workers’ comp and personal injury attorney about possible financial compensation, you might be entitled to.

-The workers’ compensation and personal injury lawyers at Kamensky Cohen & Riechelson (KCR) are strong advocates for the legal rights of injured workers.
+The workers’ compensation and personal injury lawyers at Cohen & Riechelson (CR) are strong advocates for the legal rights of injured workers.
 We have been helping clients file workers’ compensation claims in New Jersey and Pennsylvania across Bucks County towns, including Bensalem, Northeast Philadelphia, Levittown, Feasterville, Millbrook, Penndel, and all of Southeastern Pennsylvania since 1972.
-KCR will represent you throughout the legal process and stand by your side during settlement negotiations and in workers’ compensation court.
+CR will represent you throughout the legal process and stand by your side during settlement negotiations and in workers’ compensation court.
 We will see that you get the medical and income benefits you deserve.

 Common Symptoms of Chronic Obstructive Pulmonary Disease or COPD